 At increasing age, men often face a problem of the increased prostate size that further leads to the urine pipe’s contraction.
 In some cases, the condition of the patient gets severe.
 However, the red maca has been found beneficial for the reduction of prostate size in men.

 The secondary metabolites present in the root support the improved prostate function in males.

-The testosterone levels in the body regulate the sexual desire or libido.
-The use of maca has induced a better function of serum hormone and increased libido in men.
-However, the identification of the constituent of the peruvian root that supports libido is still unknown.
+The testosterone levels in the body regulate sexual desire or libido.
+The use of maca has induced a better function of serum hormones and increased libido in men.
+However, the identification of the constituent of the Peruvian root that supports libido is still unknown.